 The following itinerary lists a range of museums, galleries, churches, etc. which we plan to visit.
 Many are accessible to the public, but some require special permission, which may only be confirmed closer to the tour’s departure.
-The tour will also include a number of musical performances which are not currently listed in the schedule below.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in museum opening hours and performance schedules.
 Participants will receive a final itinerary together with their tour documents prior to departure.
 The tour includes breakfast daily, lunches and evening meals as indicated in the itinerary where: B=breakfast, L=lunch, and D=evening meal.

 Brussels - 5 nights

 - Arrival transfer for participants travelling on the ASA ‘designated’ flight

 - Welcome Drinks